 What if my amputation resulted from a vehicle or truck accident?

 Amputations caused by car, motorcycle, or truck accidents often involve multiple insurance policies and defendants.
 Commercial vehicle cases may include drivers, employers, maintenance companies, or manufacturers.
-These claims require aggressive investigation and experienced legal handling.
+These claims require careful investigation and experienced legal handling.

 How long do I have to file an amputation injury lawsuit in California?